-- Professor Suzanne Pitama - Chair (Ngāti Kahungunu), Associate Dean Māori and Director of the Māori Indigenous Health Institute at the University of Otago, Christchurch
+- Professor Suzanne Pitama - Chair (Ngāti Kahungunu, Rakaipaaka), Associate Dean Māori and Director of the Māori Indigenous Health Institute at the University of Otago, Christchurch

-- Dr Sarah-Jane Paine (Tuhoe), Research Fellow, Te Kupenga Hauora Māori, The University of Auckland
+- Dr Kimiora Henare (Te Rarawa, Te Aupōuri) Research Fellow, Te Kupenga Hauora Māori, Faculty of Medical and Health Sciences, the University of Auckland

-Committee Secretary: Mr Stacey Pene - Director of Equity, Māori and Pacific Health Research
+Committee Secretary: Ms Le-Shan Pomana-Wesley - Manager, Māori Health Research